aminnairi/gouache/README.md

 - Write HTTP requests in a friendly format
 - It's just HTTP protocol and nothing else
 - Run requests right from your terminal
+- Run all requests from a folder recursively

 ## Installation